For a year and a half, 7.000 lights cannot be turned off

 "We know full well that this is costing taxpayers a significant amount of money," said to NBC News Aaron Osborne, assistant superintendent of finance at the Hampden-Wilbraham Regional School District.

-"We are doing everything we can to solve this problem."
-Osborne said it's hard to say how much it costs because during and after the pandemic, energy costs are much higher.
+"We are doing everything we can to resolve this ".
+Osborne said it is difficult to say how much money it costs because during and after the pandemic, costs it is much higher.

 "I would say it costs thousands of dollars a month on average, but not tens of thousands."

-This is, in part, because the high school uses high-efficiency fluorescent and LED bulbs, and where possible, teachers have manually removed the bulbs in classrooms, while staff have turned off switches not connected to the main system to turn off some of the the exterior lights.
+This is, in part, because high school high-efficiency fluorescent and LED bulbs, and where possible, teachers have manually removed bulbs in classrooms, while staff have turned off switches not connected to the main system to turn off some of the exterior lights.

 But there is hope on the horizon that the lights in Minnechaug will soon go out.
-Paul Mustone, president of Reflex Lighting Group, said the components needed to replace the system at the school have finally arrived from the factory in China and they expect to do the installation during the February holidays.
+Paul Mustone, president of Reflex Lighting Group, said the components needed to replace the system at the school had finally arrived from its factory and they expect to do the installation during the February holidays.

 "And yes, there will be a remote override switch so it doesn't happen again," said Mustone, whose company has been in business for more than 40 years.